elucian/bee/syntax/structure.md

 * alter   --change/modify variable value or assign new value
 * read    --accept input from console into a variable
 * write   --output to console result of an expressions
-* resolve --resolve one aspect of a larger problem
+* play --play one aspect of a larger problem

 Any statement is mandatory terminated by ";"
 Multiple statements on a single line are separated by ";"